Non-Profit Reserve Funds: Five Best Practices for Managing Your Restricted Funds

 That way, when you filter your reporting by class, you’ll see only the $430 meal amount attributed to your Hot Lunch Program fund.

 Never underestimate the importance of keeping everyone in the loop.
-Every team member needs a clear understanding of how various funds can be used, and how they must be tracked.
+Every team member needs a clear understanding of how various funds can be used and how they must be tracked.

 Fixing ongoing mistakes after the fact can be painful and costly.
-If, for instance, your bookkeeper doesn’t understand how the income or expenses for various funds need to be tracked, unraveling what’s been done later can be very complicated.
+If, for instance, your bookkeeper doesn’t understand how the income or expenses for various funds need to be tracked, unravelling what’s been done later can be very complicated.

 In summary: